5 Major Logistics Trends Shaping Logistics Management in 2020

 Today, the logistics industry looks entirely different than it did 10 years ago, the question now becomes... what will it look like in another 10?

 Market trends, such as those outlined above, are going to continue to impact the logistics sector well into the future.
 However, the success of trend-shaping nascent technologies requires that they are integrated with existing solutions and infrastructure.
+Not only do logistics operation needs to be able enable processes like ingesting an EDI load tender, but also, companies need to look to how future technology can be leveraged to reduce margins.
 Businesses can then create a next-generation stack that leverages previous technology investments while incubating big data, IoT, and omnichannel solutions.